RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 - The requirements shown are the minimum to meet the grade level; exceeding those requirements also meets the level.
 For example, Mastering 10 Supplemental Learning Targets satisfies the Supplemental Learning Target requirement for an A.
 - "M+" means a grade of M or E.
 - "DP+FA" is the sum of the number of checks earned through either Daily Prep or Followup Activities.
-There are 24 of each.
+There are 24 possible for each.
+- There will be at least 240 PE credits available: 48 through Daily Prep and Followup activities plus 192 through WeBWorK.
+Other PE credit opportunities will be available but probably not more than

 ---